We have entertainment at our fingertips. With just a tap on our smartphones, we can access all the latest movies, music, YouTube videos, and more.

 The music should:

-The ultimate purpose of these principles is to help us reflect Jesus.
+The ultimate purpose of these principles is to help us reflect the character of Jesus.

-What does entertainment look like for the follower of Jesus?
+What does entertainment look like for a follower of Jesus?

 Following Jesus means looking to Him for guidance in every aspect of our lives.
 Our greatest desire becomes following His example in the Bible and representing Him to those around us.
 And that’s the case when it comes to entertainment.
-This matter isn’t about dos and don’ts but about what can most foster our relationship with Jesus.
+This matter isn’t about a checklist of dos and don’ts, but about what can best foster our relationship with Jesus.

 Matthew 6:33 encourages us to “seek first the kingdom of God and His righteousness” (ESV).
 Only a few verses before, we’re reminded that “where your treasure is, there your heart will be also” (Matthew 6:21, ESV).